Avant-Flux/eternity/UI/Widgets/README.txt

 The aim is not to re-implement HTML/CSS, but the concept of relativistic positioning seen there, which should be easility understandable from a graphic design standpoint.

+There are no inline elements in this style, as there is no natural flow.
+This is because this system is designed to allow for placing of interface widgets, which are mostly graphical data (ie, images).
+In contrast, text layout forms the basis of HTML.

 Style Notes within this doc:
 Visual		Detail		Explanation
 =====		5x =		Section headers